masonwang025/cache-optimization/README.md

 # Cache-Optimization

-Improving cache hit rate on MIPS GEMM (general matrix multiply) using blocking.
+Improving cache hit rate on MIPS GeMM (general matrix multiply) using blocking.

 The optimized version operates of 4x4 submatrices to increase hit rate.

 ## Optimized C Code

 Altered from page 415 of _Hennesy and Patterson Computer Organization and Design_.
-The book's example is optimized DGEMM, with inconsistent indexing compared to the previous examples.
-The code below (found in `optimized.c`) is GEMM with fixed indexing.
+The book's example is optimized DGeMM, with inconsistent indexing compared to the previous examples.
+The code below (found in `optimized.c`) is GeMM with fixed indexing.

 ```
 #define N 8 // 8x8 matrix